rakimreid/uzaki-chan-topic-modeling/README.md

 Topic modeling is a bit tricky using anime conversation and text.
 Personally, better results came from Pointwise Mutual Information Collocation (PMI) and RAKE algorithm extracted "topics" aka keywords better than gensim/pyLDAvis.
 This may be because gensim/pyLDAvis require intense text cleanup to get better results.
 This analyst suspects keyword extraction algorithms likely do a better job at identifying topics (e.g. udpipe in R) than unsupervised topic modeling in gensim/pyLDAvis.
 With that said, udpipe performs a variety of text prep to get the keywords.
 The individual sentences matter less than the whole theme presented in the anime season or series.

+This also makes me wonder if there are particular keywords slipped into characters' speech that may predict a series' success.

 <h3>Future Projects</h3>

 Future projects may:

 * Look at season 2 on its own and compare to season 1.
 * Incorporate future seasons into the dataset and compare/contrast them.
 * Dashboard the results in Power BI or Tableau.
+* Perhaps...a project where series keywords are labeled with a successful or not successful classifier.
+Classify an anime series on the presence of words in the series.